Breaking change: require pypfilt >= 0.8.0, which introduces a number of major changes. See the pypfilt change log for further details.

 epifx-jsonuses native strings for dtype field names.

-- Bug fix: remove invalid import statements that rely on an as-yet unreleased
+Bug fix: remove invalid import statements that rely on an as-yet unreleased version of

 epifx.summary.ThresholdMonitor, and a corresponding table,